Dog shedding graphic with a dog face and text about home remedies for reducing dog shedding

 If the coat feels stressed, weak, or “cottony,” add a targeted repair step like Cindra Reconstructor.

-Between baths, a light leave-in can help keep the skin comfortable and reduce breakage-related shedding.
+Between baths, a light leave-in can help maintain coat balance.
 Maxi Care is an easy maintenance step for many coat types.

 Step 4: Dry thoroughly, then brush again

 Wet undercoat holds loose hair.
 If the dog air dries, the coat tends to compact and shed for days.
-Towel, then blow dry or use a high-velocity dryer if you have one.
-After the coat is fully dry, do a final brush-out.
+Fully dry the coat, then brush again.

 Best Home Remedies to Stop Dog Shedding Between Baths

-• Use a damp hand towel after walks: quick wipe-down removes dander and loose hair before it spreads.
+• Use a damp towel after walks: removes loose hair before it spreads.

-• Nutrition check: talk to your vet about diet quality and whether omega-3 support is appropriate for your dog.
+• Nutrition check: talk to your vet about diet quality.

 How Often Should You Bathe a Dog That Sheds a Lot?